kcleal/pywfa/README.rst

 Overview
 --------

-Alignment of pattern and text strings can be performed directly by accessing WFA2-lib functions:
+Alignment of pattern and text strings can be performed by accessing WFA2-lib functions directly:

 .. code-block:: python